chimauwah/aws-websocket-demo-java/README.md

 $ terraform init
 $ terraform apply
 ```
+*You will have to enter the region in which you want the resources deployed and the Connection URL
+provided with your deployed Websocket API in API Gateway (minus the @connections).*

 **NOTE:**
 Charges will incur deploying and using AWS services.
 Be sure to execute `terraform destroy` to tear down the AWS resources created by Terraform when no longer using.